Aaron193/bitpacket/README.md

     // send a packet to the server based on how you defined your client-send schemas^ client.send('mousemove', {
         angle: 49,
     });
+    client.send('bigNumber', {
+        // when sending BigUint64 or BigInt64 make sure to put an "n" at the end of the numebr
+        // or wrap it in BigInt()
+        number: 9999999999999999999n,
+    });
     // disconnect from the server
     client.disconnect();